lengfeld/blockdiff/README.md

 Add argument "auto" for option "--blocksize" in command 'blockdiff diff'.
 The program should try to detect the suitable blocksize from the file, e.g. header of ext2,3,4 images or perdefined for tar.

+Add some sort or progress stderr output in 'blockdiff patch'.
+Currently there is no indication that the patch operation is running.